codeuniversity/smag-mvp/frontend/readme.md

 ## Social Record front-end
-The Social Record front-end displays the analyzed data from instagram of the visitor for the exhibition.
+The Social Record front-end displays the analyzed data from instagram of the visitor of the exhibition.
 Using the front-end the visitors can experience what public data social media providers expose about them.

 ### Prerequisities